lucaslingle/policy_iteration_car_rental_variant2/README.md

 The square below the blue line says to move one car from store 0 to store 1.
 This is quite a jump from the blue line, which says to do the exact opposite.
 It can be explained by the fact that no more than 20 cars can be at a store, and hence transferring a car from store 1 to store 0 is not a valid action in this case, and hence the policy must choose between the other valid options instead.
 This explains the discontinuity.

+Finally, the light green horizontal bars on the right-hand side can also be explained by similar logic.
+They exist to help avoid store 0 avoid paying the penalty it would otherwise incur for only transferring one car (as done in the surrounding green basin).
+To avoid the penalty, more cars are moved.
+The slightly darker green bar, with vertical coordinate 12, moves 2 cars right up until there are 19 or 20 cars at store 1, in which case moving 2 cars is an invalid action.
+Likewise, the lighter green bar applies when there are 13 cars at store 0, and it moves 3.
+This is a valid action right up until store 1 has 19, 19, or 20 cars, which explains why the light green bar stops earlier than the darker green one.